This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Travel essentials.
-Perhaps it’s an overused phrase, but I just never get tired of it!
+Yeah, it’s an overused phrase.
+But I just never tire of it!

-In today’s quick post I’m showing you all of my absolute essentials when I’m smushed into an airplane seat.
+These are all of my absolute essential products for when I’m (happily) smushed into an airplane seat.

 These 10 beauty items ensure I have a comfy flight, (well, mostly,) and I disembark feeling refreshed and ready to go, (well, as much as possible.)

 And away we go!